 - Lucas' Simpsons Hit & Run Map Builder

 - Used to actually build the map of course.

 - Knowledge of how to use SketchUp in general will help as these tutorials will assume you're already at least a bit familiar with the software.

-- A Text Editor, we recommend Notepad++ or Visual Studio Code.
+- An advanced Text Editor, we recommend Notepad++ or Visual Studio Code.

 To actually play our map in-game, we'll first need a basic mod to start with.
 We've gone ahead and created a basic mod for these purposes that you can download here.